-We explain what deforestation is, its causes and consequences.
-Also, how to avoid it and its relationship with desertification.
+We explain what deforestation is and what its causes are.
+Also, its characteristics and its main consequences.

 What is deforestation?